nyx-space/quality-assurance/docs/guidelines/testing.md

 At a minimum, integration tests exercise interfaces to other software, hardware, and subsystems.
 They provide indication that the API or ICD has changed.

+Integration testing is also when memory leaks should be analyzed for, unless the language prevents memory leaks by design.

+!!! tip
+    Excellent tools for analyzing memory leaks include `valgrind`'s `massif` tool.

 ## Verification testing

 Verification testing consists in proving compliance with the requirements and the detailed design.
 Verification may be determined by test, analysis, demonstration, or inspection or a combination thereof.